lherbeng/autoheal-blueprint/metrics/memory.md

 ***Explanation:***

 Explanation: This metric calculates the swap space usage by subtracting the free swap space (SwapFree) from the total swap space available (SwapTotal).
 Swap space is used when the system's physical memory (RAM) is exhausted.
 Monitoring swap usage helps you identify situations where excessive swapping might be impacting system performance.

+# ***Page Faults:***

+Threshold:

+For page faults, you might set a warning alarm if the rate exceeds a few page faults per second and a critical alarm if it increases significantly, like ten or more per second.

+Explanation:

+A sudden increase in page faults may indicate that your system is struggling to manage memory effectively, which could impact application performance.